akhil-naidu/portal/README.md

 This project will be hosted on vercel, but the folder `hasura` has nothing to with the frontend.
 So, I created a `.vercelignore` file to not upload any content of it.

 Also, I would not like to trigger a vercel build, if only the files in `hasura` folder were updated.
 For that reason, I added a special check in vercel project settings to ignore build based on `hasura` folder.
-Using the command `git diff HEAD^ HEAD --quiet ./hasura`
+Using the command `git diff master^ master --quiet ./hasura`

 # Hasura